AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/blocks/variableBlock/label.rst

 .. admonition:: Example

-    The variable k that describes a parameter that depends on the geometry of an object is better indicated by the label "Geometric parameter (k)" rather than "k".
+    The variable *k* that describes a parameter that depends on the geometry of an object is better indicated by the label "Geometric parameter (k)" rather than "k".

-As a special case, checkboxes generally don't need labels.
+As a **special case**, checkboxes generally don't need labels.
 Instead, they should be a self-explanatory item:

 .. figure:: images/checkboxGood.png